systemd/systemd/docs/CONTRIBUTING.md

 ## Security vulnerability reports

 If you discover a security vulnerability, we'd appreciate a non-public disclosure.
 The issue tracker and mailing list listed above are fully public.
-If you need to reach systemd developers in a non-public way, report the issue in one of the "big" distributions using systemd: [Fedora](https://bugzilla.redhat.com/enter_bug.cgi?product=Fedora&component=systemd) (be sure to check "Security Sensitive Bug" under "Show Advanced Fields"), [Ubuntu](https://launchpad.net/ubuntu/+source/systemd/+filebug) (be sure to change "This bug contains information that is" from "Public" to "Private Security"), or [Debian](mailto:security@debian.org).
-Various systemd developers are active distribution maintainers and will propagate the information about the bug to other parties.
+If you need to reach systemd developers in a non-public way, report the issue to the [systemd-security@redhat.com](mailto:systemd-security@redhat.com) mailing list.
+The disclosure will be coordinated with distributions.

 ## Posting Pull Requests